 Pediatric physician assistants provide healthcare services to children under the supervision of a medical doctor.
 In some instances they work under limited supervision.
-They are required to possess a master's degree and state licensure.
+They are usually required to possess a master's degree and must have state licensure.

 A pediatric physician assistant (PA) provides children with diagnostic, therapeutic and preventive medical care under the direct supervision of a fully trained and licensed medical doctor.
 To qualify for employment, applicants must complete an accredited and specialized pediatric PA medical program and pass the Physician Assistant National Certifying Examination (PANCE).

 |Other Requirements||State licensure; specialized pediatric certification by NCCPA|

 Pediatric Physician Assistant Education

 The road to becoming a pediatric physician assistant usually begins with a health-related college degree followed by experience in nursing or emergency medical technology.
 Medical workers returning to school generally complete their PA studies in about two years.
 Institutions that offer PA training include 4-year colleges, medical and allied health schools, community colleges, military schools and hospitals.